1. Register with SASS by completing the Intake Survey and meeting with SASS by appointment.

-1. Provide required documentation.
+2. Provide required documentation.

 Kenyon accepts documentation as valid if the date of the testing is within three to five years from the time of college enrollment.
-A copy of the student's high school 504 Transition plan is helpful; however, typically it will not qualify as complete documentation of the disability.
+A copy of the student's high school 504 Transition Plan is helpful; however, typically it will not qualify as complete documentation of the disability.
 SASS will review the documentation and identify on a case-by-case basis a range of reasonable accommodations based on documentation provided.
 No student should delay in meeting with SASS out of concern for not having appropriate paperwork.
-(Testing Requirements below.)
+(See Testing Requirements below.)

-2. Discuss accommodation options with SASS.
+3. Discuss accommodation options with SASS.

-3. Follow up with faculty to discuss accommodation arrangements.
+4. Follow up with faculty to discuss accommodation arrangements.

-Students will arrange to meet with their professor(s) soon after receiving their copy of the Letter of Accommodation email.
-This meeting is an opportunity for students to communicate with faculty/staff about the nature of his/her/their learning style and to discuss academic test accommodations in order to determine arrangements for extended time testing and or testing in a distraction limited testing area in particular.
+Students must arrange to meet with their professor(s) soon after receiving their copy of the Letter of Accommodation email.
+This meeting is an opportunity for students to communicate with faculty/staff about the nature of their learning style and to discuss academic test accommodations in order to determine arrangements for extended time testing and or testing in a distraction limited testing area in particular.
 SASS is available to provide assistance to students, faculty and staff with any questions regarding accommodation arrangements.

 Required Testing Information

 Accommodations at the post-secondary level are based on complete neuropsychological or psycho educational assessments.
 These assessments are used to determine the current impact of the disability on the student's ability to function in academic settings.
-Documentation typically includes both aptitude and academic achievement testing, information processing and/or other test data relevant to your diagnosis.
+Documentation typically includes both aptitude and academic achievement testing, information processing and/or other assessment data relevant to your diagnosis.
 IEPs or 504 plans provide helpful additional information but are not sufficient alone.
 Educational tests include, but are not limited to the following:

 Aptitude Tests